pnp/blog/content/post/changes-pnp-management-shell-registration/index.md

 ## Frequently asked questions

 **Why is this happening?**
-We are following up on the updated focus for the customer security across the ecosystem and want to drive the usage of PnP PowerShell and CLI for Microsoft 365 towards more scoped permissions.
+We are following up on the updated focus for customer security across the ecosystem and want to drive the usage of PnP PowerShell and CLI for Microsoft 365 towards more scoped permissions.
 Multi-tenant registration option was great to speed up the onboarding, but it resulted often too many scopes to get granted and even though they are delegated scopes (user permissions matter) - less is always better.

 **Does this change impact existing implementations?**
 This depends.
-Change will impact authentication flow on EVERY scripts which has been using the multi-tenant app registration pattern.
+Change will impact authentication flow on every script which has been using the multi-tenant app registration pattern.
 Please double check the authentication model you are using and update accordingly.
-Otherwise there will not be any changes required for the scripts.
+Otherwise, there will not be any changes required for the scripts.

 **Will existing scripts work after the authentication is changed with single tenant app registration?**
 Yes.
 You'll need to potentially update the authentication/connections section, but otherwise all the cmdlets and commands are working similarly with the multi-tenant and single tenant app registrations.